lightpack/docs/eager-loading.md

 ---

+### Lazy Loading

+- Accessing an undefined property that matches a relation method triggers lazy loading (unless strict mode is enabled).
+- Once loaded, the relation result is **cached** on the model instance to avoid repeated queries.
+- Always prefer eager loading for predictable performance and to avoid N+1 query issues.

+**Tip:** To prevent accidentally introducing **`N+1`** query performance issues, enable strict mode on yur model.

+---

 ## Strict Mode & Lazy Loading

 Preventing **`N+1`** query issues and ensuring predictable performance is a core principle in Lightpack ORM.
 While eager loading is the primary tool for fetching related data efficiently, Lightpack also offers **strict mode** for even greater safety and explicitness.